Last Updated on by Admin LB

 Some International examples of Cooperative Federalism

 Aid to Families with Dependent Children (AFDC)

 AFDC was a US government program that was dynamic between the years 1935 to 1996.
-It gave money related (financial) help kids from families with low or no salary.
+It gave money related (financial) help to kids from families with low or no salary.
 While the assets were approved by Congress, the usage of the program was endowed to singular state governments.

 Clean Water Act

 The Clean Water Act, passed in 1972, aimed to control water pollution and restore polluted water bodies in the US.
 Under this federal program, technical assistance and federal funds were provided to the state governments.
-Since the state and local governments are more aware of local conditions, which can play an important role in environmental legislation, they were given complete authority of implementation and administration of the program.
+Since the state and local governments are more aware of local conditions, which can play an important role in environmental legislation, they were given the complete authority of the implementation and administration of the program.

 Occupational Safety and Health Act